 1973: Roberta Flack achieved her second #1 on the Billboard Hot 100 with “Killing Me Softly With His Song.”

-1975: Led Zeppelin released their sixth studio album and double LP Physical Graffiti in the UK on their newly founded imprint label Swan Song Records.
+1975: Led Zeppelin released their sixth studio album, Physical Graffiti, in the UK on their newly founded imprint label Swan Song Records.

 1981: Dave Edmunds and Nick Lowe announced the breakup of their collaborative group Rockpile.

-1985: Phil Collins started a five-week run at #1 on the UK chart with his third solo LP No Jacket Required.
+1985: Phil Collins started five weeks at #1 on the UK chart with his third solo studio album, No Jacket Required.

 1990: A little over a year after Roy Orbison’s death, an all-star tribute concert was held in his honor at the Universal Ampitheather in Los Angeles, featuring performances by acts that included John Lee Hooker, B.B.
 King, k.d. lang, Joe Ely, John Hiatt, Levon Helm, Chris Isaak, Emmylou Harris, John Fogerty, Rodney Crowell, Al Kooper, Bonnie Raitt, Pete Townshend, and Bob Dylan, who joined David Crosby, Roger McGuinn, and Chris Hillman as a reunited Byrds in singing “Mr. Tambourine Man.”

-1996: Alanis Morissette’s third studio LP Jagged Little Pill became her first #1 album when it started the first of seven non-consecutive weeks at the top of the Billboard pop album chart.
-Three months later, the album went to #1 in the UK.
+1996: Alanis Morissette’s third studio album, Jagged Little Pill, became her first #1 LP when it started the first of seven non-consecutive weeks at the top of the Billboard pop album chart.
+Three months later, it went to #1 in the UK.

 1998: Elton John was knighted by Queen Elizabeth II at Buckingham Palace in London.